-Craig has represented numerous lawyers and law firms, including some of the nation’s largest firms, in federal and state courts, government investigations, and arbitration proceedings in many jurisdictions around the country, including New York, Pennsylvania, Illinois, Texas, Ohio, Oklahoma, Minnesota, Georgia and Kansas.
-He has played a significant role in developing and litigating defenses to claims commonly brought against lawyers and law firms, including defenses based on in pari delicto, elements of aiding and abetting claims, attorney-client duties, proximate causation and damages.
+Craig has played a significant role in developing and litigating defenses to claims commonly brought against lawyers and law firms, including defenses based on in pari delicto, elements of aiding and abetting claims, attorney-client duties, proximate causation and damages.

-Craig’s appellate work is wide-ranging.
+In his appellate practice, Craig has handled appeals for clients in significant civil and criminal matters in state and federal courts nationwide.
 He has represented clients in virtually every federal Circuit and in multiple state appeals courts.
 He is a former U.S. Supreme Court clerk and a member of the Supreme Court Bar.

 Born in Washington, D.C., Craig grew up in suburban Philadelphia.
 He earned his B.A. from Wesleyan University in 1990, taking off one semester to teach pre-school in Stamford, Connecticut.
 Craig earned his J.D., with Highest Honors, from the University of Chicago Law School, where he was Articles Editor of The University of Chicago Law Review.
 After law school, Craig clerked for Chief Judge Abner J. Mikva of the U.S. Court of Appeals for the District of Columbia Circuit and Associate Justice John Paul Stevens of the U.S. Supreme Court.
 He joined Williams & Connolly in 1996.